shakebugs/shake-docs/docs/react/invoke.md

 id: invoke
 title: Invoke
 ---
-There are various ways of invoking and interacting with the Shake SDK.
+This page describes in detail all the different methods that can be used to invoke the SDK.

 ## Invoking
-By default, Shake SDK can be invoked using Shake's "Bug" button, which appears automatically when you start Shake.
-There are two other Shake invocation events described below.
+There are three possible ways to start Shake SDK from your application.
-You can invoke Shake SDK either by shaking the device, or taking a screenshot.
+You can invoke Shake SDK either by shaking the device, floating button or taking a screenshot.
 To customize invocation behaviour you have the following 3 methods at your disposal.

-`Shake.setShowFloatingReportButton(bool showFloatingReportButton)
+`Shake.setShowFloatingReportButton(bool isEnabled)`
-`
-`Shake.setInvokeShakeOnShaking(bool invokeOnShake)
+`Shake.setInvokeShakeOnShaking(bool isEnabled)`
-`
-`Shake.setInvokeShakeOnScreenshot(bool invokeOnScreenshot)
+`Shake.setInvokeShakeOnScreenshot(bool isEnabled)`
-`

 For example if you'd like to use all of the invocation events mentioned above you can enable them like this
 ```javascript title="App.js"